purtill/purtill.github.io/_posts/2021-01-20-venice_airbnb.md

 have been boosted by increased numbers of domestic breaks during the pandemic.
-Additionally, the increase in rates may be due to slightly changing dates from when the data was scraped - the 2019 rates are from early August, whereas the 2020 rates were scraped towards late August just ahead of the popular Ferragosto holiday, when these beach properties would be at their highest demand.
+Additionally, the increase in rates may be due to slightly changing dates from when the data was scraped - the 2019 rates are from early August, whereas the 2020 rates were scraped towards late August, not long after the Ferragosto holiday, when these beach properties would have been at their highest demand.

 ![](/assets/venice_airbnb_files/figure-markdown_strict/direct%20impact%20on%20same%20listings-1.png)